maharajamihir/BoozeUp/documentation.md

 0. Sign up or Log in to profile (login screen)
 1. Buyers have to enter:
-    - location
+    - location (from device)
     - radius
-    - can search for booze (per supply) or ping people in radius for booze (per demand)
+    - can search for booze in radius for booze
+    - optionally filter for booze-types

 4. Sellers can put Ads with:
     - Type of Booze
     - Price
-    - Location (optionally get it from Device location) -> optionally show address on ad, or on request
+    - Location (get it from Device location)
+    -> optionally show address on ad, or on request
     - optionally add photo
     - Time range where booze available